wpilibsuite/frc-docs/source/docs/contributing/frc-docs/translations.rst

 .. code-block:: text

-   For complete wiring instructions/diagrams, please see the :doc:`TRANSLATEED TEXT <Wiring the FRC Control System document>`.
+   For complete wiring instructions/diagrams, please see the :doc:`TRANSLATED TEXT <Wiring the FRC Control System document>`.

 Another example is below

 .. code-block:: text

-  For complete wiring instructions/diagrams, please see the :ref:`TRANSLATE TEXT <docs/zero-to-robot/step-1/how-to-wire-a-robot:How to Wire an FRC Robot>`
+  For complete wiring instructions/diagrams, please see the :ref:`TRANSLATED TEXT <docs/zero-to-robot/step-1/how-to-wire-a-robot:How to Wire an FRC Robot>`

 Publishing Translations
 -----------------------